-- Miniature LEDs: Small size LEDs are mostly used these days because of its performance speed and good efficiency.
-For optical communications, efficient lightning, nanolasers researchers have invented a thinnest Led made up of 2D flexible material which is 10 to 20 times thinner than 3D LEDs.
-Three main properties of miniature single die Led’s are low current typically rated for 2 mA, the ultra-high output of 20mA at approx 2V, 4V, or 5Vetc.
+- Miniature: Small size Light Emitting Diodes are mostly used these days because of its performance speed and good efficiency.
+For optical communications, efficient lightning, nano-lasers researchers have invented a thinnest Led made up of 2D flexible material which is 10 to 20 times thinner than 3D LEDs.
+Three main properties of miniature single die Led’s are low current typically rated for 2 mA, the ultra-high output of 20mA at apx 2V, 4V, or 5Vetc.

-- High power LEDs: These type of LEDs can be driven at currents from hundreds of mA to more than an ampere.
-For heat dissipation, high power led must be mounted on a heat sink because if heat from Hp-Led is not removed, it may cause damage to the device.
+- High power: These type of Light Emitting Diodes can be driven at currents from hundreds of mA to more than an ampere.
+For heat dissipation, high power led must be mounted on a heat sink because if the heat from Hp-Led is not removed, it may cause damage to the device.
 It can be easily set in an array to form a powerful Led lamp.

 - Zinc selenide (ZnSe).